osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 Now next to [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage)

-For those that want to try an easy option can be downloaded with all need components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download and can later boot in a virtualBox machine by example.

 ## Local Docker install

 Docker deploy are not recomended, due its a *nix like environment and on upgrades many services changes policies about running commands and maybe the build command of that docker are not up to date respect distribution services changes.
 Due Docker runs natively on mac and linux.. **If you dont want to mess with that read [installation-notes-for-impatients](#installation-notes-for-impatients) section**